-I recognise that my writing of a blog post that exposes the truth about data layers is a bit contradictory to my background and approach to client-side analytics historically.
+I recognize that my writing of a blog post that exposes the truth about data layers is a bit contradictory to my background and approach to client-side analytics historically.
 For background, my history at both Stratigent and Ebiquity has immersed me within some of the largest and most complex analytics deployments in the US and Europe.
 Along the way, we also founded and built Ensighten, a tag management system (TMS), within Stratigent and spun that out as a separate company.

 TMS like Tealium, Ensighten, or others all boast the ability to manage your tags in one place without the need for technical experience.
-They are positioned as technologies that better enable Marketing to collect data about their customers and ultimately drive better personalisation and targeting; all without the need for tagging the pages with each, individual tag.
+They are positioned as technologies that better enable Marketing to collect data about their customers and ultimately drive better personalization and targeting; all without the need for tagging the pages with each, individual tag.
 However, there are two things that I think are important to bring to the forefront:

-- Tag management requires a data layer in order to make it efficient and anything more than just a middle-man.
+- Tag management requires a data layer in order to make it efficient and anything more than just a middle-man

 So, what is a data layer?
 A data layer object, which is commonly developed in JSON, can be implemented server-side or client-side and ultimately you populate that object with information throughout a visitor's session on your digital touchpoints.
-When Ensighten was being built, we realised very quickly that tag management would deliver on the value proposition more efficiently if there was a way to capture in-session details in one place to use across all the tags being deployed.
+When Ensighten was being built, we realized very quickly that tag management would deliver on the value proposition more efficiently if there was a way to capture in-session details in one place to use across all the tags being deployed.
 The thinking was very simple: collect once, use many.
-This is where the data layer was born, and why all tag management technologies emphasise the need for a data layer.
+This is where the data layer was born, and why all tag management technologies emphasize the need for a data layer.
 Tealium refers to the data layer as the following:

 "The Data Layer is the foundation of your Tealium solution and will serve as the one true definition of your data across all digital assets and customer interactions.
 The data layer comprises all of the various data elements that will be collected across your site and the visitor interactions and events that will be tracked."